imavdhoot/console-drawing/README.md

 ```bash
 C w h
 ```

-* Description
-Should create a new canvas of width w and height h.
+> Description: Should create a new canvas of width w and height h.

 * Draw line
 ```bash
 L x1 y1 x2 y2
 ```

-* Description
-Should create a new line from (x1,y1) to (x2,y2).
+> Description: Should create a new line from (x1,y1) to (x2,y2).
 Currently only horizontal or vertical lines are supported.
 Horizontal and vertical lines will be drawn using the 'x' character.